Have you ever asked yourself 'what does an artist do'? It may be a silly question but do you think of yourself as a real artist?

 On the journey of art, it’s easy to look at where we want to be in the future and say “when I get there, then I’ll be legitimate”.

 But how you think about yourself and your art in the present is important.
 The way you act and treat your work informs the people about how seriously they should take you and your art.

 Whether you want to be a successful artist in the art world or simply just improving in the work you produce, it’s time to start taking yourself seriously as a real artist.

 What Does a Real Artist Look Like?

-So if you want to start taking yourself seriously as an artist, you must first start with defining what a real artist looks like.
+If you want to start taking yourself seriously as an artist, you must first start with defining what a real artist looks like.

 For everybody, the picture of a successful artist is going to be a little bit different.
 Not all painters consider the fame and fortune of Jackson Pollock to be their goal.
 Many artists are happy just to improve upon their own work, paint their loved ones, or create personal art that brings meaning to their world.